ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 The following terms are defined in this document:

-Service impact analysis:
+Service impact assessment:
-:  A process that uses algorithmic techniques (e.g., machine learning, automated reasoning, conformance checking, graph traversal, among others) to evaluate whether the network service has been impacted by the network incident and map the network incident to one or a set of network service, which can reduce large amount of fault/alarms reporting, facilitate troubleshooting, and assure network service performance and availability.
+:  A process that uses algorithmic techniques (e.g., machine learning, automated reasoning, conformance checking, graph traversal, among others) to evaluate whether the network service has been impacted by the network incident and map the network incident to one or a set of network service, which can reduce the volume of fault/alarms reporting, facilitate troubleshooting, and assure network service performance and availability.

 Incident management:
 :  Lifecycle management of network incidents, including network incident identification, reporting, acknowledgement, diagnosis, and resolution.
-   Different from the traditional fault management, it take various different data sources including alarms, metrics, and other anomaly information and aggregate them into one or a few network incidents irrespective of layer through data correlation analysis and the service impact analysis.
+   Different from the traditional fault management, it takes various different data sources including alarms, metrics, and other anomaly information and aggregates them into one or a few network incidents irrespective of layer through data correlation analysis and the service impact assessment.
 One fault on the network device can cause multiple network incidents, e.g., multiple service offerings that are dependent on that device and take different route will go down, e.g., suffer increased latency as redundant routes become more congested.
 A network incident might impact one or a set of network services.
 The network incident can also been seen as customer incident {{TMF724A}} when service SLA {{?RFC9543}} associated with one specific network service and network incident has been affected.
-How customer incident is translated from the network incident is beyond scope of this document.
+How customer incident is translated from the network incident is beyond the scope of this document.

 Incident management system:
-:  An entity which implements network incident management.
+:  An entity that implements network incident management.
 It includes (but not limited to) incident server and incident client.

 Incident server:
-:  An entity which is responsible for detecting and reporting one network incident, performing network incident diagnosis, resolution and prediction in specific domain, etc.
+:  An entity that is responsible for detecting and reporting one network incident, performing network incident diagnosis, resolution and prediction in specific domain, etc.

 Incident client:
-:  An entity which can manage network incidents based on global view on network topology data correlation.
+:  An entity that can manage network incidents based on global view on network topology data correlation.
    For example, it can receive network incident notifications, query the information of network incidents, instruct an incident server to diagnose, help resolve, etc. In addition, it can trigger issue tickets and involve repair crew to fix the problem.

 Incident handler:
-: An entity which can receive network incident notification, store and query the information of network incidents for data analysis.
-Different from Incident client, it has no control on incident server or instruct an incident server to peform network incident diagnosis, resolution.
+: An entity that can receive network incident notification, store and query the information of network incidents for data analysis.
+Unlike the incident client, it does not control the incident server and cannot instruct it to perform network incident diagnosis or resolution.

 Probable root cause:
 : If removing a factor completely resolves the ongoing incident (specifically, regarding network